 Hi, I’m Kristi!

-I blog over at SweetlyFit.com and regularly post on my Instagram account.
+I blog over at SweetlyFit.com.
 I am a big believer in real, whole food eating.
 My family and roommates will back me up when I say I am always in the kitchen!
 Food is definitely a passion of mine and I love being able to show people that you don’t have to choose between food that tastes good and food that is good for you.

 About a year ago I started suffering from some health issues and after getting nowhere with the “regular” doctors, I began working with a naturopathic doctor who recommended I give paleo eating a try.
 I thought for sure I would hate it; I lived for variety!
 Little did I know then that it was the best health decision I would ever make.
 A year later, my health is headed in the right direction and I am thriving on a whole foods diet.